-Addiction and psychiatric illness affect a significant number of healthcare professionals.
-Many health care professionals do not receive the appropriate intervention and treatment needed, due to the lack of proper identification by employers.
+Addiction and psychiatric illness affect 10-15% of healthcare professionals.
+Many health care professionals do not receive early intervention and treatment needed, due to the lack of proper identification by employers.
 The first step in assisting an employee is recognition of the signs, symptoms and behaviors that are often displayed as a result of problems that can impact a professional’s ability to practice safely.
-Often, employers feel uncomfortable when there is a chemical dependency or similar problem that can impact the workplace.
-The most common barrier in employer identification is lack of knowledge.
+Often, employers feel uncomfortable when there is a substance use disorder or psychiatric condition that can impact the workplace.
+A common barrier in employer identification is lack of knowledge regarding behavioral and mental health issues including addiction.

 Reasons why peers, supervisors or employers do not identify healthcare professional addiction include:

-- Lack of knowledge about signs and symptoms of problems in the workplace
+- Lack of recognition of signs and symptoms that may produce problems in the workplace

 - Fear—what if I am wrong